 Peter Tufts House, Medford – A Colonial American house in Medford, Massachusetts, this home is thought to have been built between 1677-1678 and is probably the oldest all-brick house in the United States.
 The house has been called the “fort” and the “garrison house” because of its thick walls and portholes.

 In 1677, Richard Russell of Charlestown sold the land with “one dwelling house and barn” to Peter Tufts, Sr. of Charlestown.
 The brick mason was William Bucknam, brought over from Chelsea, England, to build homes in 1632.
-Peter Tufts, Sr. sold the house to his son, Captain Peter Tufts, Jr. in 1680.
+Peter Tufts, Sr. sold the house to his son, Captain Peter Tufts, Jr., in 1680.
 Despite a remodeling of the house in the 1890s, the exterior and the great oak beams inside make it one of New England’s most interesting colonial dwellings.
 Maintained by the Society for the Preservation of New England Antiquities, it is open to the public throughout the year on a limited schedule.
 It was designated as a National Historic Landmark in 1968.
 The house is located at 350 Riverside Avenue in Medford.

 Rebecca Nurse Homestead, Danvers – The Rebecca Nurse Homestead was the home of convicted “witch” Rebecca Towne Nurse, who was hanged during the Salem witchcraft hysteria of 1692.
 Built in 1678, this is an interesting 17th-century clapboard house whose simple lines and basic workmanship demonstrate colonial building skills.
 The builder was Francis Nurse, but the house derives its name from his wife, Rebecca.
 She stoutly maintained her innocence yet could not satisfy her accusers.
 The house sits on 25+ acres of an original 300 acres occupied by Rebecca Nurse and her family from 1678-1798.
 The house has been restored and is furnished with period pieces.
 This is the only home of a person executed during the trials open to the public.

-Another unique feature is a reproduction of the 1672 Salem Village Meeting House, where many of the early hearings surrounding the Salem witchcraft hysteria took place.
+Another unique feature is a reproduction of the 1672 Salem Village Meeting House, where many early hearings surrounding the Salem witchcraft hysteria took place.
 Also located on the grounds is the Nurse Family Cemetery.
 It has been a longstanding family tradition that Rebecca’s son and husband retrieved her body after her execution and secretly buried it here.
 Recently, another victim of the Salem witchcraft hysteria, George Jacobs, was buried here after being found in the middle of the last century on his former property in a lone unmarked grave.
 This is the only known burial site of anyone convicted of witchcraft during the Salem trials.
-The house is owned by the Society for the Preservation of New England Antiquities, and it is open to the public between June 15 and October 15.
+The house is owned by the Society for the Preservation of New England Antiquities and is open to the public between June 15 and October 15.
 At other times, it may be visited by appointment.

 Rebecca Nurse Homestead